 How do I stop the pain on the top of my foot from stabbing?

 To relieve stabbing pain on top of your foot, you can try keeping your weight off that foot by resting and applying ice for up to 20 minutes.
-You may need medical attention if the pain is severe or doesn’t resolve after about 5 days of rest.
+You may need medical attention if the pain is severe or doesn’t resolve after 5 days of rest.

 Can plantar fasciitis cause pain at the top of the foot?